vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ### Adjusted schedule within Q1 and Q2 of 2025

-* I am completely pausing any conditional minimum for personal projects until 2025-04-20.
+* I am completely pausing any conditional minimum for personal projects until 2025-05-18.
 After that, I will likely introduce a conditional minimum at about half the normal conditional minimum level.

   However, my goal is to continue to stay on top of personal projects to the extent needed in terms of obligations and promises to others, while also trying to limit the extent of such obligations.

+  UPDATE 2025-03-27: Even though I ended my increased hours (to 75%) on 2025-03-15, instead of the planned 2025-04-20, I am continuing to defer conditional minimums for personal projects, in fact extending the deferral end date from 2025-04-20 to 2025-05-18.
+This is because of a huge backlog in personal finances and personal chores tasks built up over the period of the increaed load, with some of these tasks being particularly time-sensitive.
+In practice, I do expect to gingerly return to personal projects a little before the new deferral end date of 2025-05-18.

 * I continue to maintain conditional maximum targets for personal chores and personal finances.